 And over in Revelation 13: 8 it says in part: And all those [unbelievers] that dwell on the earth shall worship him [Satan in the anti-Christ's body] whose names are not written in the book of life [of the Lamb slain] from the foundation of the world.

 Jesus is telling us ahead of time that some names will be removed - He knows who will and who won't, but as mentioned above, opportunity is still given in mercy.
 There is a difference between not blot out and not written.
-Once we believe, not blot out is meaning as long as we remain a believer our name will stay there - not written means they were there too UNTIL you crossed the line by wilfully accepting the mark, of which there is NO forgiveness.
+Once we believe, not blot out is meaning as long as we remain a believer our name will stay there - not written, although similar, means they were there too, UNTIL you crossed the line by wilfully accepting the mark, of which there is NO forgiveness, or remaining an unbeliever until death.
 Your name will no longer be there from that point.
-But a believer who rejects Jesus is still given opportunity IF they return before their death, Romans 11: 22 - 23.
+Anyone who accepts the mark - believer or unbeliever, is pledging allegiance to Satan.
+A believer - or an unbeliever who rejects Jesus but didn't take the mark is still given opportunity IF they return before their death, Romans 11: 22 - 23.
 God's mercy is truly unfathomable.

-A couple of verses from a hymn that you might like,
+A couple of verses from a hymn that explains it,

 Was it for me He wept and prayed,